Skip to main content

 Plov (Плов)

-Plov is a rice dish with meat (typically lamb or beef), carrots, onions, and spices.
-It's a popular dish for celebrations and special occasions.
+Plov is rice cooked with meat, usually lamb or beef, along with carrots, onions, and spices.
+It's the dish people reach for at celebrations and special occasions.

 Shorpo (Шорпо)

-Shorpo is a traditional meat and vegetable soup, often served as a starter or light meal.
+Shorpo is a meat and vegetable soup, usually eaten as a starter or a light meal.

 Kuurdak (Куурдак)

-Kuurdak is a fried meat dish with potatoes, onions, and other vegetables.
-It's a hearty and flavorful dish, often served during colder months.
+Kuurdak is fried meat with potatoes, onions, and other vegetables.
+It's filling and savory, and you'll mostly see it in the colder months.

 Boorsoq (Боорсок)

-Fried dough balls served with tea, jam, honey, or kaymak (clotted cream).
-Essential at weddings, funerals, and holidays representing hospitality.
+Fried dough balls eaten with tea, jam, honey, or kaymak (clotted cream).
+They show up at every wedding, funeral, and holiday, and they stand for hospitality.

 Allergens: